coderefinery/2020-05-25-online/left_column.md

   issue](https://github.com/coderefinery/2020-05-25-online/issues/25).

 * **Wrong day-of-the-week in emails:**  Emails said a pre-workshop install help time was on Thursday 20.may.
-It are *Wednesday* 20.may. (and Friday, see below).
+It is *Wednesday* 20.may (and Friday, see below).

 * **Please carefully check installation, configuration, and verification instructions.**  Trust us.